jandrejevic12/fragmentation_model/README.md

 ## Code for "A model for the fragmentation kinetics of crumpled thin sheets"
-Please contact jandrejevic@g.harvard.edu for access to data needed for processing and analysis.

 #### Imports
 - ```math_imports.py``` - Import special math functions and define custom distribution classes.